Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Introduction

-\item There is an infinite sequence of independent preserved quantities whose laws under $\mu$ are absolutely continuous with respect to the Lebesgue measure on $\R$. \item The measure $\mu$ is of at least two-dimensional nature in the sense that any compact set of Hausdorff dimension smaller than $2$ has $\mu$-measure $0$. \end{enumerate} \end{thm}
+\item There is an infinite sequence of conservation laws of the form $(\ref{form_energies})$ whose laws under $\mu$ are absolutely continuous with respect to the Lebesgue measure on $\R$. \item The measure $\mu$ is of at least $2$-dimensional nature in the sense that any compact set of Hausdorff dimension smaller than $2$ has $\mu$-measure $0$. \end{enumerate} \end{thm} In fact, we expect infinite-dimensionality of the measure constructed here as in \cite{kuksin_nondegeul,KS12} concerning the $2-$dimensional Euler equations.
+To show this property in the context of the Benjamin-Ono equation, we have to prove some algebraic independence of the gradients of the conservation laws.
+In the present work, we face a technical difficulty in establishing such an independence for an arbitrary number of conservation laws.
+We propose a proof inspired by \cite{kuksin_nondegeul,KS12} which works for the (at least) $2$-dimensionality.
+Then the infinite-dimensionality of $\mu$ remains an open question.